pycom/pycom-micropython-sigfox/readme.md

 ### 2.5. util_boot ###

-This software is used to set PicoCell Gateway in dfu mode for programming the MCU with a new firmware.
+This software is used to jump to the PicoCell Gateway bootloader for programming the MCU with a new firmware.

 ### 2.6. util_chip_id ###